Confronting the camera with a slighly irritated look was the famous Russian poet and singer Alexander Vertinsky!

 The public voted for their favorite girls by dropping tokens into the boxes; a hundred tokens for a dollar.
 One could buy any number of tokens to support a favorite candidate.

 Here the tall figure of Vertinsky is seen escorting the winner (center):

 Here is the trio of winners with the bouquets we saw earlier on the jury table.
 Evidently, someone thought that combining flowers with sticky vines of asparagus fern was a good idea:

 Galina Soldatenko (center) took the first prize and was crowned Miss Shanghai 1940, "with only about 2,000 votes out of a possible 100,000 separating her from the next of twelve candidates," North-China Daily News reported two days later.
 "Although the contest was close and marked by friendly electioneering, the Queen was a popular one and was loudly acclaimed when she received the medal signifying the choice."
 Soldatenko was described as shy and demure.

 After the pageant, the public continued to drink, dance and celebrate.
-Here are some waitresses posing like the trio of winners:

 In his satirical essay about the pageant Vertinsky complained that all the beauties were in the audience, not on stage.
-These gentlemen seem to agree with him:

 Another beauty that chose to stay offstage was Sir Victor's companion for the evening.
 Who is she?

 I believe she is Larissa Andersen, the Russian dancer and poet, who was hired as a lead dancer in Sassoon's Tower Club earlier that year (thus becoming the highest-paid dancer in Shanghai, according to her manager).
 Here is another photo of Larissa around that time: